Graduate University Policies

 In order to qualify for graduation, undergraduate students must earn a minimum of 120 credit hours with at least 48 upper hours.
 All applicable Gordon Rule, prerequisite, requisite, general education, major, minor, contextual, capstone/internships (if applicable), and foreign language/foreign culture requirements (if applicable), must be completed with grades of "C" or above.
 Post-Baccalaureate students must earn a minimum of 30 upper level hours and complete all prerequisites, major requirements, major electives, and capstone/internship requirements (if applicable) with grades of "C" or above.

 The application for graduation must be filed with One Stop Student Services preferably by the first week of classes during the final semester.
-The deadline for graduation application is available on-line through myWings.
+The deadline for graduation application is published on-line through the One Stop website.
+Students may also apply for graduation online through the mywings student self-service system.

 Arts and Sciences majors may not take courses at other institutions during the semester of graduation.
 Special exceptions, such as relocation of students who are subject to military obligations, may be reviewed by petition by the Arts and Sciences Dean’s Office.
 All final official transcripts must be received and processed in One Stop Student Services prior to the final day of the semester of graduation.
 If official transcripts are not received by the deadline, students must reapply for the following term of graduation.